ooobo/reaspeech-lite/python/README.md

 ## Distribution

-Copy the platform-specific executable to:
+If building seperately, copy the platform-specific executable to:
 - **Windows**: Place `parakeet-transcribe-windows.exe` next to the VST3 plugin
 - **macOS**: Place inside `ReaSpeechLite.vst3/Contents/Resources/`
 - **Linux**: Place next to the VST3 plugin

 The VST3 plugin will find and use it automatically.

-## Size

-Each executable is approximately 200-300 MB due to bundled Python runtime and dependencies.
-This is a one-time download with the plugin installation.